TrailingStop/TT-Miner-release/README.md

 TT-Miner -dag-2disk -dag-lowmem -c IRON -P \<wallet\>@\<IronPool\>

 Please note that this is just a first prove of concept and the performance will not be close to the hashrate if the DAG fits the GPU memory.
 Not sure if it makes sense to continue with this development?

+## Known issues
+- Reading for core and memory clocks does not work on AMD interfaces
+- OC on AMD not supported
+- dag-lowmem works with nVidia GPUs only

 ## Mining fees